dirostri/CREPE/README.md

 6. An indicator will pop-up in the bottom right of the screen indicating progress; may take several minutes to complete.
 7. A summary figure of the TF catalogue will be displayed after the analysis is complete.
 8. Click on the 'Download TF Catalogue' to download cataloguing results.

+Note: If you are using Binder, these results will be available to download directly from the Jupyer notebook (the initial tab where RStudio was opened from).
+Right click, then click on download on the desired outputs.

 #### TF Annotation
 This function parses gene trees (in Newick format) to assign putative TFs the name of its nearest neighbor.
 The intention is to provide a name to TFs originating from non-model organisms.